▶ Yes, hair transplants work.

 Is getting a hair transplant painful?

 Most patients feel just a very little pain during the surgery thanks to the local anesthesia.
 Following the surgery, if you’re getting a FUT transplant, you might feel pain and tightness around the donor area since there is a surgical cut there.
-If you’re getting an FUE, however, you’re not likely to experience any pain in the recovery process too (with medication support).
+If you’re getting an FUE, however, you will likely experience much more milder pain, which will be the same in the recovery process, too (with medication support).